shardsio/shardsio.github.io/demo.md

 ---

 After requesting a demo access you will receive an email with credential to access a demo **shards.io** cluster.
-The cluster will be available for 3 days.
+The cluster will be available for 3 day after creation.

 ### Cluster description

 Each demo cluster is installed on a single server with 2 Core processor, 4 GB RAM and 60 GB of SSD.
 Cluster consists of 5 databases: *demo*, *demo\_00*, *demo\_01*, *demo\_02*, *demo\_03*.

-The *demo* database is an entry point you usually want to connect to with standard Postgresql tools like pgAdmin or psql.
+The *demo* database is an entry point you usually want to connect to using standard Postgresql tools like pgAdmin or psql.
 This is a usual Postgresql database and you are free to use it for storing your data and running queries over it.

 Databases *demo_NN* are shards.
 These are also normal Postgresql databases but intended for distributed data.